KRSK-FM

-KRSK (105.1 FM, "105.1 The Buzz") is a commercial radio station licensed to Molalla, Oregon, and broadcasting to the Portland metropolitan area.
-It is owned by Audacy, Inc. and airs a hot adult contemporary radio format.
+KRSK-FM (105.1 FM, "105.1 The Fan") is a commercial radio station licensed to Molalla, Oregon, and broadcasting to the Portland metropolitan area.
+It is owned by Audacy, Inc. and airs a sports radio format.
 The station broadcasts in HD Radio.
 The HD-2 subchannel carries Audacy's "Channel Q" LGBTQ service.

-KRSK's studios and offices are located in Portland's South Waterfront district on SW Bancroft Street.
+KRSK-FM's studios and offices are located in Portland's South Waterfront district on SW Bancroft Street.
 The transmitter site is in the city's West Hills, off NW Skyline Boulevard.
-KRSK has an effective radiated power (ERP) of 22,500 watts.
+KRSK-FM has an effective radiated power (ERP) of 22,500 watts.